Some traders find day-trading Nifty much easier than trading stocks. Successful Nifty traders follow a robust trading system when trading Nifty.

 If you are having a bullish bias for the day, wait for the Nifty to consolidate to the downside in the morning session.
 Then position your trades at the support where you can comfortably place a stop loss with the least risk.
 Vice-versa for a bearish setup.

-Setup One is based on 15mins heikin-ashi candles and 14ema trading system.
+Strategy 1 is based on 15mins heikin-ashi candles and 14ema trading system.

 Continue to have a bullish view when green heikin-ashi candles close above the 14ema.
 Vice-versa setup for bearish view.